-Apart from browsing through the various menu options above you can find information in one of three ways:
+Apart from browsing through the various menu options above you can find information in one of four ways:

 - Enter a search term or phrase in the search box which is situated to the right of the menu options above (click on the magnifying glass to make your entry).

 - Select a category from the drop down menu at the bottom of any web page.
 The adjacent figures indicate the number of items referenced by the category.